a short and simple trail to be with friends and family to explore the ranges of Himalayas...

-This trail can be diverted into numerous other areas of the Annapurna region and among them, Annapurna Base Camp Trek and Muktinath Trek are the most popular ones.
+This trail can be diverted into numerous other areas of the Annapurna region, and among them, the Annapurna Base Camp Trek and the Muktinath Trek are the most popular ones.

 As the trail to Ghorepani Poon Hill is also regarded as a low-altitude trek, this will take you to the highest elevation of 3210M for the majestic view of the wide ranges of Annapurna and Dhaulagiri Himalayan ranges.

 These two ranges of the Himalayas include Mt.
 Annapurna(8091M), the 10th highest mountain, and Mt.
-Dhaulagiri(8167M), the 7th highest mountain in the world and numerous other mountains below 8000M, some to mention includes Macchapuchre, Nilgiri, Gangapurna, etc.
+Dhaulagiri(8167M), the 7th highest mountain in the world, and numerous other mountains below 8000M, some to mention include Macchapuchre, Nilgiri, Gangapurna, etc.

 The diversity of flora and fauna exist and during the month of spring, the trail will be magnificent with different wildflowers and rhododendron is one never to miss.